Eddevinc/files2/wvd-in-a-day/04-Create-Session-Hosts.md

 # Exercise 4: Create Session Hosts

+Session hosts are virtual machines created under host pools in which users can sign in ane access ther remote or Desktop application.

 ### **Task 1: Deploy 2 Windows 10 Enterprise multi-session Session Hosts to ‘Pooled’ Host Pool**

+We will be creating two session hosts i.e. WVD-HP01-SH-0 and WVD-HP01-SH-1 under WVD-HP-01 host pool which is of pooled type.

 1. Navigate to Azure portal, then search for **Windows** in search bar and select **Windows Virtual Desktop**.